Click on all photos to enlarge

 Here is the Marti Report of my 1969 Mach 1 Mustang

 Restoration of the paint

 At Brooklands American Day

-Here is a link to my previous Mustang:
+Here is a link to the previous Mustang I owned:

 Hi, my name is Mark and this website is a dedicated to my 1969 Ford Mustang Mach 1.
 I bought this car in March 2017.
 It is finished in Ford Black Jade paint with black upholstery.
 The Mustang is a matching numbers car and has a 351 Windsor V8 4 barrel M code as it left the factory.
 It has been modified with an Edelbrock 1406 Performer carb and a Flowmaster exhaust system.